Icon-Newsletter

 For self-employed and OFW members, transacting with accredited collection partners is the most convenient Pag-IBIG MP2 mode of payment.

-Here are the different ways to pay for Pag-IBIG MP2:
+Here are the different payment channels for MP2 contributions:

 • Credit or debit card payment via the Pag-IBIG MP2 Online Payment Facility[4]